-On December 21, 2010, the Company entered into an Asset Purchase Agreement (the "Isoflavone Asset Purchase Agreement") with Novogen and Novogen Research Pty Limited, a wholly-owned subsidiary of Novogen, pursuant to which the Company agreed to purchase certain assets used in or generated under, or in connection with, the discovery, development, manufacture and marketing of intellectual property and products based on the field of isoflavonoid technology and on compounds known as isoflavones, including those related to the drug candidates Phenoxodiol, Triphendiol, NV-143 and NV-128, "Isoflavone-related Assets", in exchange for 1,000 shares of the Company's Series A Convertible Preferred Stock.
+On December 21, 2010, the Company entered into an Asset Purchase Agreement (the "Isoflavone Asset Purchase Agreement") with Novogen and Novogen Research Pty Limited, a wholly-owned subsidiary of Novogen, pursuant to which the Company agreed to purchase certain assets used in or generated under, or in connection with, the discovery, development, manufacture and marketing of intellectual property and products based on the field of isoflavonoid technology and on compounds known as isoflavones, including those related to the drug candidates ME-143 and ME-344 (the "Isoflavone-related Assets"), in exchange for 1,000 shares of the Company's Series A Convertible Preferred Stock.
 Each share of Series A Convertible Preferred Stock is convertible at any time and from time to time and without the payment of additional consideration by the holder thereof into 4,827 shares of our common stock.
 In addition, if a Phase II clinical trial involving any of the Isoflavone-related Assets has achieved a statistically significant result (p=0.05 or less) or a first patient is enrolled in a Phase III clinical trial involving such technology, whichever is earlier, each share of the Series A Convertible Preferred Stock not already converted may thereafter be converted into 9,654 shares of our common stock.
 The transaction closed on May 9, 2011.
-Under the terms of the Isoflavone Asset Purchase Agreement, the Company also assumed certain liabilities that are related to the Isoflavone-related Assets.
+Under the terms of the Isoflavone-related Assets and the other transactions contemplated by the Isoflavone Asset Purchase Agreement are referred to as the "Isoflavone Transaction."